Herman returning in 2021 for 5th season with Texas Longhorns

-AUSTIN, Texas (AP) — Texas has ended widespread speculation about coach Tom Herman’s future, announcing Saturday he will return in 2021 for his fifth season with the No. 23 Longhorns.
+Texas has ended widespread speculation about coach Tom Herman’s future, announcing Saturday he will return in 2021 for his fifth season with the No. 23 Longhorns.

 “My policy is to wait until the end of the season before evaluating and commenting on our program and coaches.
-With the close of the regular season, I want to reiterate that Tom Herman is our coach,” athletic director Chris Del Conte said in a statement released by the school.
+With the close of the regular season, I want to reiterate that Tom Herman is our coach,” athletic director Chris Del Conte said in a statement released by the school just four days before the early signing period for high school recruits begins.

+Eyes around college football have been on Texas for weeks.
+There were rumors and speculation about the Longhorns trying to gauge former Ohio State and Florida coach Urban Meyer’s interest in coming to Austin, but nothing came of it.

+Without a slam dunk replacement lined up — and with Texas on the hook for upward of $20 million in contracts between Herman and his staff — the school decided to stay the course.

 While Herman has never had a losing season with the Longhorns, they have made only one appearance in the Big 12 title game during his tenure and now have gone 11 seasons since their last conference championship in 2009.